Cornucopia Institute: Consumer reports

+Factory condition monitoring

 Cornucopia has exposed factory-farming conditions at organic egg production facilities confining tens of thousands of hens per building with inadequate outdoor access, and at organic dairies, where thousands of cows have no access to pasture in concentrated animal feeding operations (CAFO).
 Their ongoing “flyover project” has resulted in high-resolution aerial photography of unethical organic livestock facilities across the country.